perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/2_interaction.md

 ## Labs

-### List only the directories (-d) in the root user’s home directory (/root). #card
+### List only the directories (-d) in the root user’s home directory (/root).
 ```
 tree -d /root
 ```

-### List files in the /etc/sysconfig directory along with their permissions, sizes in human-readable format, and full path. #card
+### List files in the /etc/sysconfig directory along with their permissions, sizes in human-readable format, and full path.
 ```
 tree -phf /etc/sysconfig
 ```